 When you boil bagels, it seals in the flavor, keeps the interior chewy, and creates the golden-hued skin that defines the essence of a bagel.

 Boiling with malt, as they do “back East,” helps gives the bagel their flavor and makes their exterior even shinier.
-The only places in Phoenix to do this expertly are Odelay and The Bagel Man.
+The only places in Phoenix to do this expertly are The Bagel Man and the now-closed Odelay.
 Both places filter and soften their water, but one owner does not think water is important to the process.

 “It’s a bunch of propaganda.
 It has nothing to do with it,” says The Bagel Man’s owner, Kal Salih.
 He may say water isn’t important, but everything he does still translates to water being an essential part of the process.